Speakerfile/slate/source/index.html.md

 }
 ```

-This endpoint adds a link for expert.
+This endpoint adds a Media Appearance for an expert.

 ### HTTP Request